Douglas Morpeth: Biography

 He was Chairman of the Institute's Overseas Relations Committee for several years and which led to his becoming a key member of the International Accountants' Study Group and ultimately its Chairman.

 In 1972, as President of the Institute, he was instrumental in the founding of the International Accounting Standards Committee ("IASC") in London.
 The IASC was responsible for developing International Accounting Standards and promoting the use and application of these standards across the world.

 At the end of his Presidency of the Institute he was asked to join the CBI and chair the Tax Committee, but resigned after three years to become Chairman of the Inflation Accounting Steering Committee.
 This was required to produce a new accounting standard to set out how companies should prepare their accounts taking into consideration the level of inflation, which at the time was high and detrimental to business.
 This was adopted as SAP16 after a great deal of controversy and over 4 years work for the committee between 1976 and 1980.

-In 1979 Sir Douglas was awarded the International Accountant of the Year by the University of Hertford, Connecticut, and in 1981, at the age of 57, Sir Douglas was knighted by Queen Elizabeth II at Buckingham Palace for his services to the accounting profession.
+In 1979 Sir Douglas was awarded the International Accountant of the Year by the University of Hertford, Connecticut, and in the 1981 Birthday Honours, at the age of 57, Sir Douglas was knighted, the knightood being conferred by Queen Elizabeth II at Buckingham Palace for his services to the accounting profession.

 While as President he helped found a livery company.
 He persuaded the Council of the Institute to authorise it and, with the help and authority of the City of London, the Worshipful Company of Chartered Accountants in England and Wales was created with full livery status in 1976.
 He was Senior Warden in 1976, Master in 1977/8 and served as Senior Past Master.

 On retiring from Touche Ross & Co (now Deloitte) he was the first Chairman of the Trustees of the British Telecom Pension Fund, Chairman of Clerical Medical and General Assurance Group, director of the Allied Irish Bank, and director of several other companies before finally retiring at the age of 75.

 He was the honorary Treasurer of the Royal College of Music from 1981 to 1996 and was awarded a Fellowship of the Royal College (FRCM).

 Sir Douglas was a resident of Shamley Green in Surrey for over 50 years.
 He supported many local causes and was on the committee to raise the funds to found the HASTE wing at the Royal Surrey Hospital.
 He was Chairman of the Governors of Longacre School in Shamley Green for many years.
 His widow, Anne, was the Waverley Borough Councillor for Shamley Green in the 1980s.

 Sir Douglas and his wife, Anne, celebrated their 63rd wedding anniversary in 2014.
 He and his wife had two sons and two daughters, 6 grandsons and 3 granddaughters.